-The advantage of node-based shader editor is that you can easily understand the basic structure of the shader because you can build it up without the hassle of coding the shader.
+An advantage of node-based shader editor is that you can easily understand the basic structure of the shader because you can build it up without the hassle of coding.
 In particular, a great advantage of Amplify Shader Editor is that any modifications you made are immediately reflected on the scene, so you can repeat your experiments quickly.

-You will be able to try your own way to build a shader by referring to many sample scenes, learning how to build a shader and repeating your experiments.
+You can try your original way to create a shader by referring to many sample scenes, learning how to create a shader and repeating your experiments.

 Differences from other shaders

 On the other hand, Amplify Shader Editor is expensive but, referring to many sample demos and ones shared in the community, it helps you to create elaborate expressions.
-It is getting popular as its user interface and functions offer good usability.
+In addition, it has many nodes and its user interface and functions offer good usability.
+So it’s getting popular.
 You can also use conventional Rendering Pipeline (Forward Rendering, Deferred Rendering and etc.) in Amplify Shader Editor.

 How to install Amplify Shader Editor

 I briefly explain how to install ‘Amplify Shader Editor’.

 Purchase on Asset Store

 You can buy it on Unity Asset Store (They sometimes sell it for half price in the sale).